-SUPPLEMENTARY INFORMATION: This proposal addresses the following local rules: SJVUAPCD Rules 4307, 4308, 4309, 4352, and 4905.
-In the Rules and Regulations section of this Federal Register, we are approving these local rules in a direct final action without prior proposal because we believe these SIP revisions are not controversial.
-If we receive adverse comments, however, we will publish a timely withdrawal of the direct final rule and address the comments in subsequent action based on this proposed rule.
-Please note that if we receive adverse comment on an amendment, paragraph, or section of this rule and if that provision may be severed from the remainder of the rule, we may adopt as final those provisions of the rule that are not the subject of an adverse comment.
+SUPPLEMENTARY INFORMATION: In the Rules section of this Federal Register, EPA is approving the State's SIP submittal as a direct final rule without prior proposal because the Agency views this as a noncontroversial submittal and anticipates no adverse comments.
+A detailed rationale for the approval is set forth in the direct final rule.
+If no adverse comments are received in response to this rule, no further activity is contemplated.
+If EPA receives adverse comments, the direct final rule will be withdrawn and all public comments received will be addressed in a subsequent final rule based on this proposed rule.
+EPA will not institute a second comment period.
+Any parties interested in commenting on this action should do so at this time.
+Please note that if EPA receives adverse comment on an amendment, paragraph, or section of this rule and if that provision may be severed from the remainder of the rule, EPA may adopt as final those provisions of the rule that are not the subject of an adverse comment.
+For additional information, see the direct final rule which is located in the Rules section of this Federal Register.